VirtoCommerce/vc-platform/docs/index.md

 # Overview

-## Virto Commerce Platform - Extensible Ecommerce Applications
+## Virto Commerce Platform - Extensible E-commerce Applications

-Virto Commerce is a platform to build extensible e-commerce applications.

-Open-Source, .NET Core, API-first, Headless, Cloud Native.

-Our modular architecture was designed to build complex digital commerce solutions for B2B, B2C or B2B2C businesses, marketplaces and derived SaaS commerce platforms.
+Virto Commerce is an open-source platform to build extensible e-commerce applications: complex digital commerce solutions for B2B, B2C or B2B2C businesses, marketplaces and derived SaaS commerce platforms.

-Iterate quickly, and run new business models at a global scale.
+Virto Commerce architecture was designed on principles: Microservices, API-first, Cloud-native, Headless, and Advanced Extensibility.

 ## Principles
-The main principle is to help the development team to focus on the implementation of business features and don’t worry about the common tasks, like:
+The main principle is to help the development team to focus on the implementation of business features and don’t worry about **CLEAN ARCHITECTURE**.

-* **CLEAN ARCHITECTURE** – Allows to create, customize, scale and maintain e-commerce applications.
-* **CLOUD NATIVE** – Deploy the custom solution to Azure, AWS, Google Cloud and have native integration with cloud services.
-* **MODULARITY** – Every application is built from modules.
-Applications and modules are not limited to the composite applications, they can be used for building any other application and hence are functionally independent.
+* **MICROSERVICES** – Every application is built from headless microservices (modules).
+Applications and microservices are not limited to the composite applications, they can be used for building any other application and hence are functionally independent.
+* **API-FIRST** – E-commerce service with the right API design.
+All business logic is accessible via API: Rest or GraphQL.
+* **HEADLESS** – Allows an enterprise to support omnichannel journeys across traditional and digital touchpoints as well as new business models.
+* **CLOUD NATIVE** – E-commerce service is delivered in the SaaS model.
+Get significant benefits for the business from:
+    1. *On-demand* - Use e-commerce service as a whole or its separate components as needed;
+    1. *Scalability* - In the public cloud, it can be easily scaled to support peak demand and long-term business growth;
+    1. *Reliability* - Can leverage a solution deployed across multiple data centers and availability zones to maximize up-time and reduce potential revenue losses.
 * **SINGLE RESPONSIBILITY** – Every module should be as simple as possible, so a new developer can support and improve it.
-* **HEADLESS** – All business logic is accessible via API: Rest or GraphQL.
-* **EXTENSIBILITY** – The API and Persistence models can be extended.
-Business logic can be customized.
+* **EXTENSIBILITY** – The API model, persistence model, business logic can be extended as needed without deploying and re-deploying solution.
+This provides superior business agility and keeps up to date.
-* **SCALABILITY** – The solution should grow up with the business.
-* **SECURITY** – Role-based security as the core functionality of Virto Commerce.
+* **SECURITY** – Role-based security as the core functionality.
-* **PERSONALIZATION** – Configure personalized Catalogs, Prices, Promotions, etc. based on organization structure, contracts and dynamic conditions.
+* **FLEXIABILITY** – Configure data and relations based on organization structure, contracts and dynamic conditions.

 ## Architecture Overview
 The following diagram illustrates the high-level architecture and main areas of Virto Commerce solutions:

 ![Architecture Reference](media/vc-architecture-reference.png)

-1. **Virto Commerce Platform** - Cloud and On-premise launcher of e-commerce applications.
+**Virto Commerce Platform** - Launcher of e-commerce applications in the cloud.

-1. **Commerce Applications** - API-based, Modular and Extensible logical set of one or several `Virto Commerce Modules` with focus on the implementation of the business feature, like Digital Catalog, Order Management, Content Management, Marketing, etc.
+**Commerce Applications** - API-based, Modular and Extensible logical set of one or several headless microservices (modules) with focus on the implementation of the business feature, like Digital Catalog, Order Management, Content Management, Marketing, etc.

-1. **Custom Extensions** - Virto Commerce Module which allows extending API-model, Persistent model, Business logic and Admin UI in Commerce Applications.
+**Custom Extensions** - Virto Commerce Module which allows extending API-model, Persistent model, Business logic and Admin UI in Commerce Applications.

-1. **External Commerce Applications** - 3rd-party e-commerce applications and services.
+**External Commerce Applications** - 3rd-party e-commerce applications and services.

-1. **Touchpoints** - Sell in your products on the website, mobile application, chatbot or any through 3rd party services: Marketplace, Dropshipping, or whatever you create.
-  Virto Commerce Storefront allows managing different brands and stores.
-Under the same environment and with same features.
+**Touchpoints** - Sell in your products on the website, mobile application, chatbot or any through 3rd party services: Marketplace, Dropshipping, or whatever you create.
+Virto Commerce Storefront Kit allows managing different brands and store under the same environment and with same features.

-1. **Admin SPA** - Virto Commerce has an extensible and intuitive admin user interface.
+**Admin SPA** - Virto Commerce has an extensible and intuitive admin user interface.
 It lets you manage data in Commerce Applications for all channels.

-1. **Integration middleware** - Asynchronous integration middleware for declarative integration with Non-Real-time and legacy services.
+**Integration middleware** - Asynchronous integration middleware for declarative integration with Non-Real-time and legacy services.
-1. **Legacy Software** - Legacy and Non-Real-time services and software.

 ### Virto Commerce Platform
-**Virto Commerce Platform** - is Launcher of e-commerce applications.
-Can be deployed to Cloud and run On-premise.
+**Virto Commerce Platform** - is launcher of e-commerce applications in the cloud.
 It brings system functionality, modularity, dependency resolving, role-based security, API, etc.

 ### Commerce Applications
-**Commerce Application** - is API-based, Modular and Extensible logical set of one or several `Virto Commerce Modules` with focus on the implementation of the business feature, like Digital Catalog, Order Management, Content Management, Marketing, etc.
+**Commerce Application** - is API-based, Modular and Extensible logical set of one or several headless microservices (modules) with focus on the implementation of the business feature, like Digital Catalog, Order Management, Content Management, Marketing, etc.

 The following diagram illustrates the high-level architecture of Digital Catalog application, which by default consist of Catalog, Search, Pricing, Inventory, Personalization and Store modules: